kibotu/StreamingAndroidLogger/README.md

 ## Introduction

-Adds support to multiple different loggers.
-Handling different log levels.
+Convenient logger that adds support to having multiple different loggers and different log levels for each one of them.

 ## How to install